vancuongngo/cinema-rest-api/README.md

 # Cinema Rest API

-Nearly real Cinema Rest API project for demonstrating the use of Hibernate and Spring Data JPA
+Nearly real Cinema Rest API project for
+- Demonstrating the use of Hibernate and Spring Data JPA
+- Applying AOP and writing an annotation to log the execution time of a method

 ## Getting Started